-People project their own content, life experiences and attitudes onto a person’s dream when the recite it.
-Simply allowing the dreamer to reject these projections does not make it clear what the dream’s content and meaning is.
-One can get meaning of course from people’s projections onto ones personal dream, but get confused as well.
+People project their own content, life experiences and attitudes onto a person’s dream when they recite it.
+Simply allowing the dreamer to reject these projections does not make it clear what the dream’s content and meaning are.
+One can get meaning of course from people’s projections onto one’s personal dream, but get confused as well.

 We have already begun to show that Freudian and Jungian systems are also symbol systems imposed onto dream content rather than derived from dream content.

 An attitude is a fundamental statement about life used over and over again for evaluating life and dream experiences.
 ‘Good people are better to relate to than bad,’ is a statement millions of people use in this world in forming relationships.
 When asked where did they get such a ‘truth?’
 Or how do you know your attitude is true, and what are the results, people come up with a blank.

 Most people have not made their attitudes conscious but they certainly use them over and over for everyday choice-making, whether proven logically or not.